 Using Bluetooth GPS/GNSS with sub metre accuracy

-Most of the recent phones/tablets can achieve 3 – 5 metre accuracy: in the right conditions – but not always!
-But special purpose GPS devices are designed for much greater precision.
+Special purpose GPS/GNSS devices are designed for much greater precision – from 2.5 metres to 5 centimetre accuracy.
 At least 2.5 metres or better is considered most good practice for tree surveying.

 It is now very easy to link a very accurate external Bluetooth GPS device to your phone/tablet and benefit from the improved accuracy.
 Once the external GPS is configured to your phone, the OTISS survey apps (and all the other apps on your phone) simply use the ‘better’ position data provided from the external GPS rather than from the internal GPS.
 The OTISS survey apps show a red cross indicates the reported GPS position, and a red circle gives a rough idea of the ‘accuracy’.

 It is so simple!

 - Follow the manufacturer’s instructions to link the external GPS to your phone/tablet.
 There is usually a new app to install on the phone/tablet (many manufacturers recommend the free “Bluetooth GPS” app from GG ModLabs) and you may have to enable an Android feature called “MockGPS”.
 Make sure to follow the manufacturer’s instructions.

 - When surveying,